top of page

 What do I need to create an exit plan?

-Read What to Include in your Business Exit Plan to see our full article on the subject, but to summarise you will need the below to create an exit plan:
+Read our blog to see our full article on the subject, but to summarise you will need the below to create an exit plan:

 • An outline of your target buyer - by knowing who your target buyer is, you'll be in a better position to shape your exit plan.
 For example, the timeline and selling price will differ if you're selling to family as opposed to selling externally.